How to Build Links Like Jaamit

 I was particularly astounded by the trust Jaamit had in me as we haven’t worked together on any projects yet.
 Indeed I haven’t met Jaamit to this day and I’m very sad to say that I will never have the opportunity to do so in future either.

 My communication with Jaamit was Twitter-only, I think we haven’t even emailed.

-Jaamit has taken part in some of my crowdsourced postings for SEOptimise and we have sent a few direct messages to each other the from time to time.
+Jaamit has taken part in some of my crowdsourced postings and we have sent a few direct messages to each other from time to time.
 So we weren’t exactly friends.
-Still I felt devastated by the news that reached me on Friday.
+Still I felt devastated by the news that reached me about him.
 Apparently Jaamit has died in a train accident.

 Jaamit really managed to make me like him very much just by sending me an occasional tweet or DM.